NREMT TEST ANXIETY

 The test is not a threat.
 Your fear is a threat.

-We're all self-obsessed egomaniacs.
 We are biologically programmed to look out for any danger or threat to ourselves and defend against it.
-If you view the NREMT exam as the potential threat to your ego, your brain will start trying to protect you from it.
+If you view the NREMT exam as a potential threat to you, your brain will start trying to protect you from it.
 It will make the thing bigger than it is, and make you see it as an evil, mean-spirited monster that is trying to show you how little you really know, how unprepared you are, and how unworthy you are to pass it.

-The truth is this, the test is not a threat to you.
-The test is just a simple multiple-choice quiz that tests how well you know the basics.
+The test is NOT a threat to you.
+The test is NOT an enemy.
+The certification test is just a simple multiple-choice quiz, devised by people with your best interests at heart, that tests how well you know the basics.
 It's going to be tricky because the job is tricky.
-When it's tricky, it just tests your ability to see through the garbage answers and the over-thinking and make the right call more often than not.
-It's actually a very basic exam if you learn to keep your cool.
+When it's tricky, it just tests your ability to see through the distractors and navigate the overthinking to make the right call more often than not.
+It's not a perfect test, but not all calls go perfectly either.
+Just throw yourself into the fire and spend all your time and effort mastering the fundamentals of this craft.
+The TEST is NOT your enemy!

 What is the enemy then?
 You guessed it... the anxiety.
 Your own mind's ability to make something bigger than it is.
 So start to change your mindset.
 When you start to feel any anxiety, realize that it is the anxiety that will kill you, not the test.
 So, focus on it.
 Realize that it's going to test you before, during, and after the test.
 EXPECT IT to come, and when you feel it, you defend against it.